Founntain/osuplayer/README.md

 ✔️ An internet connection for the first start, to get language files etc.

 #### Download osu!player
-No official downloads yet, if you want to try it out.
+If you want to try out our current pre-releases head to our [release](https://github.com/Founntain/osuplayer/releases) section to download the latest pre-release
-You have to build the project for yourself, see the section below
+Or build the project for yourself, see the section below

 ## ⚒️Building the project
  - Clone / Download the source